LiamGoulet/FRC-8517-2024-CTRE/readme.md

 ![](src/main/java/frc/robot/lib/MythDigLogo1.0.svg)

 ## Overview
-This code is a remake of the CTRE swerve module code.
+This code uses the CTRE swerve module code.
 The code has been integrated into the command based programming framework.
-This remake drastically changes the CTRE swerve code.
-Most importantly the PID loops for the Drive and Steer were taken out of the Motor controllers.
-All PIDs are calcualted in Degrees->Volts and MPS->Volts with a Feedforward term.
-CTRE changes were not updated soon enough to test the code before kickoff.
-Since time was limited the appoach was to use CTRE VoltageOut mode with the above PIDs and Feedforward values.
+The development of this code was done by using the Phoenix Pro Examples and not the Tuner generator.
+Changes from the base code are:
+- Removed telemetry of mechanisms2d
+- uses 3 swerve modules instead of 4
+- Rearanged code to fit a better Command Based framework
+- Created DriveDefaultCommand to call different drive modes based on user inputs.
+- Added subsystem interface for updating dashboard
+- Added autonomous getter from dashboard
+- Removed all path planner logic

 ## Robot
 The robot used for this code is our typical 3 wheel swerve drive using Swerve Xs from WCProducts.net.
 All motors are Falcon FXs with CANCoders.